-- Patients with fewer than three metastases - Patients who are not candidates for radiation therapy (because the metastases are too large) - Patients with significant symptoms or bleeding from the tumour - Patients whose tumours regrow after radiation therapy or when residual brain tissue breaks down late after radiation therapy (called radionecrosis).
+- Patients with fewer than three metastases - Patients who are not candidates for radiation therapy (because the metastases are too large) - Patients with significant symptoms or bleeding from the tumour - Patients whose tumours regrow after radiation therapy.

 To perform brain surgery, a craniotomy is required.
 In this procedure, the neurosurgeon makes an opening in the skull to access the tumour.
 The neurosurgeon typically tries to remove the tumour or reduce its size to make other treatments more effective.
 The tumour tissue is usually evaluated to determine the best treatments (see biomarker discussion above).
 Usually, after neurosurgery, additional treatments are required, including radiation and systemic therapies, as described below.